Deflazacort

-Deflazacort (trade name Calcort among others) is a glucocorticoid used as an anti-inflammatory and immunomodulatory agent.

-It was patented in 1965 and approved for medical use in 1985.
-The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication for Duchenne Muscular Dystrophy.
+Deflazacort, sold under the brand name Calcort among others, is a glucocorticoid belonging to acetonides or O-isopropylidene derivative.
+It is used as an anti-inflammatory and was patented in 1969 and approved for medical use in 1985.
+The US Food and Drug Administration considers it to be a first-in-class medication for Duchenne Muscular Dystrophy.

 Medical uses

 The manufacturer lists the following uses for deflazacort:

 In the United States, deflazacort is approved for the treatment of duchenne muscular dystrophy in people over the age of two.

 Adverse effects

-Deflazacort carries the risks common to all corticosteroids, including immune suppression, decreased bone density, and endocrine insufficiency.
+Deflazacort carries the risks common to all corticosteroids, including immune suppression, decreased bone density, steroid induced muscle atrophy, myopathy and endocrine insufficiency.
 In clinical trials, the most common side effects (>10% above placebo) were Cushing's-like appearance, weight gain, and increased appetite.

 Pharmacology

 Mechanism of action

 Deflazacort is an inactive prodrug which is metabolized rapidly to the active drug 21-desacetyldeflazacort.

 Relative potency

 Deflazacort's potency is around 70–90% that of prednisone.
 A 2017 review found its activity of 7.5 mg of deflazacort is approximately equivalent to 25 mg cortisone, 20 mg hydrocortisone, 5 mg of prednisolone or prednisone, 4 mg of methylprednisolone or triamcinolone, or 0.75 mg of betamethasone or dexamethasone.
 The review noted that the drug has a high therapeutic index, being used at initial oral doses ranging from 6 to 90 mg, and probably requires a 50% higher dose to induce the same demineralizing effect as prednisolone.
 Thus it has "a smaller impact on calcium metabolism than any other synthetic corticosteroid, and therefore shows a lower risk of growth rate retardation in children and of osteoporosis" in the elderly, and comparatively small effects on carbohydrate metabolism, sodium retention, and hypokalemia.